 We have noticed some fear mongering online about surgical procedures, including male breast reduction.
 One recent poster on a leading gynecomastia forum cited a study reported on by the Washington Post concluding that medical errors may be the third leading cause of death in the U.S. This forum participant asserted that it’s a “fool’s errand” to go under the knife for cosmetic reasons like man boobs.

 Though we can’t comment on the specific study referenced, we do acknowledge that too many errors are made in caring for medical patients in this country, especially in busy hospitals and emergency rooms.
 And we agree that not everyone should undergo gynecomastia surgery.
-In New York, we turn away patients for a variety of reasons, some having to do with physical health, some with psychological issues.
+We turn away patients for a variety of reasons, some having to do with physical health, some with psychological issues.
 We also will not operate on a patient who’s not certain the procedure is the right choice.

 Having said that, we echo the sentiments of another gentleman who pointed out that many guys looking for information online are seeking support for their surgery, not to be labeled foolish.
 If you’re one of these men, or if you’re on the fence about whether to go ahead, we offer 10 ways to increase your chances for a great result.